Skip to content

 2. Lock down Sharepoint permissions

-3. Create Azure AD application
+3. Create Entra ID application

 4. Change settings for Lime CRM